 Since 2006, two Mountaineers have received the league’s Wrestler of the Year honors: Ervin in 2008 and Trotman in 2010.
 Trotman also received Freshman of the Year accolades in 2008, and both Ervin and Blevins were recognized as the SoCon Tournament Outstanding Wrestler during Bentley’s coaching tenure.

 Coach Bentley has seen the Black and Gold capture 17 SoCon Wrestler of the Week awards and his wrestlers have captured 12 spots on all-SoCon teams and another eight slots on the all-Freshman team.

 He is sixth all-time with an .851 career winning percentage at Carolina and finished with 92 career wins.
 He was a three-year member of the UNC Student-Athletic Council and earned a degree in communications in 2001.
-In 2008 he earned a masters degree in school administration from ASU.
+In 2008, he earned a masters degree in school administration from App State.